Furikuda/bork/.github/ISSUE_TEMPLATE.md

 <!--

-If this complaint relates to borg performance, please include CRUD benchmark results and any steps you took to troubleshoot.
+If this complaint relates to bork performance, please include CRUD benchmark results and any steps you took to troubleshoot.
-How to run benchmark: http://borgbackup.readthedocs.io/en/stable/usage/benchmark.html
+How to run benchmark: http://borkbackup.readthedocs.io/en/stable/usage/benchmark.html

 *IMPORTANT* - Please mark logs and text output from terminal commands or else Github will not display them correctly.